d-kja/todo-list/README.md

 # todo-list

--   A simple todo list using Node and EJS
+- A simple todo list using Node and MongoDB
+  - Packages: ejs, lodash, bodyparser, express and mongoose

 ## Table